 The Universities UK approved code of practice for student accommodation sets out basic standards for student accommodation in Higher Educations Institutions, including the Oxford colleges.
 The code protects your rights to a safe, good quality place to live.
 You can find out more information in the Accommodation Code of Practice on the Universities UK website.

 'My graduate accommodation is great - close to beautiful Port Meadow and with easy access to the train station and Waitrose.
 The location is relatively quiet, with far fewer tourists than the city centre, but still only 20 minutes from College.'

 - Katherine, final-year MBA student

-Many graduate students live out and do not need permission to do so.
+Many graduate students live out (and they do not need permission to do so).
 We are unable to offer couples or family accommodation.
 If you are in need of the latter, or simply wish to live out, we recommend you contact the University Graduate Accommodation Office who will help students with their search for private housing, free of charge.
 The University page on living in Oxford may be useful too.

 The focus of graduate life within College is the lively and international Queen’s College Middle Common Room (MCR), conveniently located in the Front Quad and boasting a comfortable and relaxed environment, complete with TV, DVD, Wii, Wi-Fi, daily newspapers and magazines.